frequency-chain/docs/pages/glossary.md

 A form of staking that encourages End Users to support services and participate in the chain governance.
 Rewards Capacity Staking earns less Capacity per token staked than Maximized Capacity Staking.
-However in Rewards Capacity Staking the user receives a periodic "reward" back to the Token Account of the stake.
+However, in Rewards Capacity Staking the user receives a periodic "reward" back to the Token Account of the stake.

 ## Schema